CSI-LLVM/clang/docs/CSI.rst

 The LLVM/Clang used to build the tool does not have to be CSI:LLVM, as long as it generates LLVM bitcodes compatible with CSI:LLVM.

-Usage: Create a CSI instrumented program-under-text
+Usage: Create a CSI instrumented program-under-test
 ---------------------------------------------------

 To create a CSI instrumented program-under-test linked with a CSI tool